frattalab/rna_seq_snakemake/README.md

 #### What to put in each columns
 `sample_name` - the name that you want each sample to have, for clarities sake I recommend using snake_case.
-Please no spaces, and don't start with a number.
+Please no spaces, and don't start with a number, and don't use an periods in the sample name.

 `unit` - this is for the situation when there are multiple fastq's per sample, such as as the following case